Secured Loans UK

-Secured loans usually come with lower rates than personal loans but are usually repaid over a longer period – sometimes up to 25 years – so can cost you far more in interest over the term.
+Secured loans are usually for sums over £25,000.
+They usually come with lower rates than personal loans but are usually repaid over a longer period – sometimes up to 25 years – so can cost you far more in interest over the term.
 Our secured loan calculator will make the budgeting process more manageable.

 The rate is not always fixed meaning you risk substantial hikes in future, though you may also benefit from a drop in costs.